COVID-19 Information & Statistics

 - Cough and sneeze into a tissue (make sure to throw it away after each use!) or to cough and sneeze into your arm or elbow, not your hands.
 Teach kids to do the same.

 - Clean and disinfect your home and workspace as usual using regular household disinfectants, paying special attention to frequently touched surfaces (doorknobs, countertops, etc.).

 If You Are Experiencing Flu-Like Symptoms

-DCMC has a robust infection control process and team, and stands ready to treat members of our community in the event someone becomes seriously ill with the COVID-19.
+DCMC has a robust infection control process and team, and stands ready to treat members of our community with COVID-19.